Generic Name: glucagon (GLOO ka gon)

 you have chronic low blood sugar.

-Glucagon is not expected to harm an unborn baby, but quickly treating hypoglycemia would outweigh any risks posed by using glucagon.
+GlucaGen is not expected to harm an unborn baby, but quickly treating hypoglycemia would outweigh any risks posed by using this medicine.

 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast-feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.